paulobrambillajunior/SimpleGoogleAnalytics/README.md

 ```

 ### GAParameterEnum
 Enumerated listing the Google Analytics parameters to use along with the instantiation of the `ItemGA` class and the `getValueEnumGAParameter` method.
+For more details on each parameter go to the link [Protocol Parameter Reference](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters?hl=en).

 ```objective-c
 typedef NS_ENUM(NSInteger, GAParametersEnum){